-- Cleaning fee — This fee is fully refundable if the guest cancels before check-in.
+- Cleaning fee — This is the fee that guests pay to cover an Airbnb cleaning service.
+This fee is fully refundable if the guest cancels before check-in.

 - Airbnb service fee — This fee is refundable up to 3 times per year as long as you cancel within 48 hours of booking your reservation.

 - Accommodation fees — If a guest cancels before the start of their reservation, then the accommodation fees for the first month of the reservation will be paid to the host in full.
 If a guest cancels during their reservation, they’ll be responsible for paying for the 30 days remaining after their cancellation date.
 If there are less than 30 days remaining in the reservation, then the guest will be required to pay for all of those days.